 Note: in decentralised or federal states, policies on education may also be developed and implemented at the sub-national or provincial level.

 Case-law on the right to education includes decisions of national, regional and international courts as well as decisions from national administrative bodies, national human rights institutions and international human rights bodies.

-Most States and some intergovernmental organisations (e.g., UN, World Bank) collect periodic data regarding education, which is typically used to inform planning (e.g., policies, budgets) as well as compliance with laws.
+Most states and some intergovernmental organisations (e.g., UN, World Bank) collect periodic data on education, which is typically used to inform planning (e.g., policies, budgets) as well as compliance with laws.
 Other actors, such as research institutes, universities and civil society organisations, may also collect data regarding education, usually around a specific project or initiative.
-Statistics and data on education can provide useful information that can be measured to determine if States are complying with international human rights standards for the right to education.
+Statistics and data on education can provide useful information that can be measured to determine if states are complying with international human rights standards for the right to education.
 They can also indicate if laws and policies are translated into concrete reality.